PhD Handbook

 According to Graduate Studies policy on graduate credits, credits may not be transferred to a KU doctoral program from another institution or from a prior graduate degree from KU.

 In exceptional cases, when the applicant has already completed doctoral level coursework at another institution and after acceptance into the program, the applicant may petition the PhD Program Committee for a waiver of credits required for completion of the social work PhD degree at KU.
-Admission to our doctoral program does not guarantee that such a request will be granted.
+Admission to our PhD Program does not guarantee that such a request will be granted.

 Non-Degree Seeking Status